FAQs about Therapy

-I find it best to begin by meeting once a week.
+We find it best to begin by meeting once a week.
 There are times that clients need additional support and we can meet twice a week.
 Once clients feel close to their goals we often begin meeting once a month or on an as-needed basis.

 How long are people usually in therapy?

 The length of time in therapy depends on a person’s goals and progress towards those goals.
 There are no guarantees regarding outcome or timeline.
-I have had clients feel that they have achieved what they set out to achieve in eight or ten sessions.
+We have had clients feel that they have achieved what they set out to achieve in eight or ten sessions.
 While other times people want or need to continue therapy for a year or more.
-When someone decides to stop regular sessions, I often offer an open-door-policy so that they can call and schedule an appointment at any time in the future.
+When someone decides to stop regular sessions, We often offer an open-door-policy so that they can call and schedule an appointment at any time in the future.

 What if I change my mind about wanting therapy?

 The only commitment in therapy is to yourself.
-I do ask that you give at least a 24-hour notice when canceling sessions, but there is no contract about being in therapy for any length of time.
+We do ask that you give at least a 24-hour notice when canceling sessions, but there is no contract about being in therapy for any length of time.